-A lot of clients really focus on the big three, cabinets, counter top and flooring, and try to complement them (or contrast them) so they don’t look too out of place.
+A lot of clients really focus on the big three, cabinets, countertop, and flooring, and try to compliment them (or contrast them) so they don’t look too out of place.
 This often leads to the “grey syndrome” where everything looks the same.
 One way to add some pizzazz and break up the sameness is to go with an interesting backsplash.
-The one on the left is probably one of the more eye catching ones we’ve done, but even adding a colorful accent strip to a field of neutral colored tiles can add some color to your kitchen without overwhelming it.
+The one on the left is probably one of the more eye-catching ones we’ve done, but even adding a colorful accent strip to a field of neutral-colored tiles can add some color to your kitchen without overwhelming it.
 Just be careful you don’t overdo it.
-We once did an entire backsplash in a sea green colored tile for a client that suddenly turned the modern white cabinet clean look into a very nice retro looking kitchen.
+We once did an entire backsplash in a sea-green colored tile for a client that suddenly turned the modern white cabinet clean look into a very nice retro-looking kitchen.
 The general feeling after the backsplash was installed was “why did we do that?”

 Of course, if you really want a kitchen that looks unique, there are plenty of options and some of them come with a serious price tag.
-These three option can give add value to your kitchen remodel without either to much bank or straying too much from today’s trends.
+These three options can give added value to your kitchen remodel without either too many banks or straying too much from today’s trends.